Installation and Upgrade Clean Install Windows 11

 Clean_install_Windows_11-14.jpg

-This account will be an administrator account.
+This account will be an administrator account on the PC.

 MSA_required.jpg